sameerz/spark-rapids/docs/dev/get-json-object-dump-tool.md

 # Dump tool for get_json_object

 ## Overview
-In order to help debug the issues with the `get_json_object` function, the NVIDIA cudf plugin for Apache Spark provides a dump tool to save debug information to try and reproduce the issues.
+In order to help debug the issues with the `get_json_object` function, the NVIDIA cuDF plugin for Apache Spark provides a dump tool to save debug information to try and reproduce the issues.
 Note, the dumped data will be masked to protect the customer data.